noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 Here we see there is one occurrence of witness 1 and 2 ($w_1$, $w_2$) being multiplied together, with addition to witnesses 1-4 ($w_1$ .. $w_4$) multiplied by 4 corresponding circuit constants ($q_1$ .. $q_4$) (plus a final circuit constant, $q_c$).

-Use `nargo info --print-acir`, to inspect the constraints, and it may present opportunities to amend the order of operations and reduce the number of constraints.
+Use `nargo info --print-acir`, to inspect the ACIR opcodes (and the proving system for gates), and it may present opportunities to amend the order of operations and reduce the number of constraints.

-### Variable as witness vs expression
+#### Variable as witness vs expression

-`std::as_witness` means variable is interpreted as a witness not an expression.
+If you've come this far and really know what you're doing at the equation level, a temporary lever (that will become unnecessary/useless over time) is: `std::as_witness`.
+This informs the compiler to save a variable as a witness not an expression.

+The compiler will mostly be correct and optimal, but this may help some near term edge cases that are yet to optimize.
-When used incorrectly will create **less** efficient circuits (higher gate count).
+Note: When used incorrectly it will create **less** efficient circuits (higher gate count).

 ## References
 - Guillaume's ["`Cryptdoku`" talk](https://www.youtube.com/watch?v=MrQyzuogxgg) (Jun'23)